Ajay-Chopra/EPL-Trasnfer-Market/README.md

 ## Why Clubs Overvalue Their Best Player ##

 ### Strong-Link vs. Weak-Link ###

-In economic terminology, the performance of a **strong-link** system is most dependent on its best performing component, while the performance of a **weak-link** system is most dependent on its worst performing component.
-This categorization can be applied to several contexts including the U.S. transportation network, education system and of course, sports.
+The performance of a **strong-link** system is most dependent on its best performing component, while the performance of a **weak-link** system is most dependent on its worst performing component.
+This categorization can be applied to several areas including the U.S. transportation network, education system and of course, sports.
 Several analysts, such as economist [David Sally](https://www.forbes.com/sites/zachslaton/2013/07/30/everything-we-know-about-soccer-is-wrong/#ae43d0778319), have argued that football is a weak-link game--that a team's performance is most dependent on the skill of its weakest player.
 However, there have also been those who argue that it is trong-link--that a strong enough star player can lead an otherwise mediocre team to success.
 I use the player-rankings data to examine the merits of each of these arguments.

 ### How EPL Clubs Value Talent ###

 The best way to see how clubs in the EPL value their players is to look at their wages.
-Using publicly available wage data for every club in the EPL and correlating it with data found from the FIFA player rankings, I looked at the percentage of the total wage bill that each club pays to its best, median and worst ranked player.
+Using publicly available wage data for every club in the EPL and correlating it with data from the FIFA player rankings, I looked at the percentage of the total wage bill that each club pays to its best, median and worst ranked player.
 The results are shown below.

 <img src="https://github.com/Ajay-Chopra/EPL-Trasnfer-Market/blob/master/Images/epl-wage-dist.png" width="500">